owlbarn/tutorial/book/architecture/README.md

 After enabling OpenMP, many vectorised math operators are replaced with the corresponding OpenMP implementation in the compiling phase.
 Parallelism offered by OpenMP is not a free lunch, the scheduling mechanism adds extra overhead to a computation task.
 If the task per se is not computation heavy or the ndarray is small, OpenMP often slows down the computation.
 We therefore set a threshold on ndarray size below which OpenMP code is not triggered.
 This simple mechanism turns out to be very effective in practice.

-AEOS
+To further utilise the power of OpenMP, we build an automatic tuning module to decide the proper threshold value for different operations.

 ## Community-Driven R&D

-TODO: DATA
+After three years of intense development, Owl currently contains about 130k lines of OCaml code and 100k lines of C code.
+As of March 2020, it contains about 4,200 commits and contains 29 releases.
+Owl has a small and concise team.
+These code are mainly provided by three main developer, but so far more than 40 contributors have also participated in the project.

 Owl is a large open source project, to guarantee quality of the software and sustainable development, we enforce the following rules in day-to-day research, development, and project management.